juntylpro1/secure-enterprise/config-project.md

 1. Click **View last validation**.
 1. Add a comment providing more details about the approval, and click **Approve**.

-If your validation failed due to the Code Risk Analyzer scan, an administrator on the projects service can [override the failure and approve](/docs/secure-enterprise?topic=secure-enterprise-approve-failed-validation) the configuration to deploy anyway.
+If your validation failed due to the Code Risk Analyzer scan, an administrator on the {{site.data.keyword.cloud_notm}} Projects service can [override the failure and approve](/docs/secure-enterprise?topic=secure-enterprise-approve-failed-validation) the configuration to deploy anyway.
 {: remember}

 ## Deploying your architecture